ORESoftware/vamoot/README.md

-# Proxy-McProxy
+# Vamoot

-Create recursive Proxy objects and Proxy properties on the object, etc.
+A simple stand-in for writable-once Proxy